A triple murderer loses his challenge at the European Court of Human Rights against his whole-life prison sentence.

 Online grocer Ocado reports a full-year pre-tax profit for the first time since launching in 2000 as sales jump to almost £1bn.

 The Scottish government announces it is ending automatic early release for prisoners jailed for more than four years.

-Water bills for England and Wales will fall by an average of 5% - not including inflation - by 2020, the regulator Ofwat rules.
+Water customers in England and Wales will see their bills fall by an average of 2% - or £9 - over the coming year, the industry has announced.